 Daily Leadership Thought #59 – Get the Math Right

-• Revenues minus expenses equal profit, and a business can’t survive in the long term without profit unless it has a subsidy in place.
+• Revenues minus expenses equal profit, and a business can’t survive in the long term without profit unless it has a subsidy.

 • You can’t sell something for less than it costs to make/deliver it.

 • Not all products and services are created equal.
-Make sure your internal investments match the external market realities.
+Ensure that your internal investments align with the realities of the external market.

-• Cash inflows must exceed outflows, or a strategy needs to be in place to cover the shortfall (and this issue should only ever be a short-term problem—120 days or less).
+• Cash inflows must exceed outflows, or a strategy must be in place to cover the shortfall (and this issue should only be a short-term problem, lasting 120 days or less).

 • The status of your work backlog and sales pipeline is a good indicator of your future.